Do you struggle with turning your website into an income-generating asset?

 If you want to remain a relevant player in your niche – upgrade old content.

-Historical refreshes of content is a good thing, especially if some of your content has expired.
+Historical refreshes of content are a good thing, especially if some of your content has expired.

 Note, this does not mean re-doing your content; simply refreshing it to bring it current if it isn’t already evergreen content.